Stockholm19/PhotoEditApp/README.md

 > 🔐 Firebase Auth + Google Sign-In
 > 🎨 Photos: text, filters, and drawing

-**PhotoEditApp** is a simple iOS app for image editing with Firebase-based authentication.
+**PhotoEditApp** is a iOS app for image editing with Firebase-based authentication.
 Built as a test project using **SwiftUI**, **MVVM**, and **Firebase Auth**.

 ---